aluitink/monument/README.md

 # monument

-Grief and the grieving process is difficult and personal to each person experiencing it.
-When I had to say goodbye to my dog, I spent a lot of time remembering her.
+Grief and the grieving process is difficult and personal to anyone experiencing it.
+When I had to say goodbye to my dog, I spent a lot of time remembering her and looking through pictures.

 Although it is good to process and embrace these feelings, I needed a break from the thoughts and wanted something to focus that energy on.

 Monument is an Azure Static Web App backed by a storage account.